khanmjk/firebaseStudio-batteshipgame/README.md

 ## Technical Implementation

-Naval Standoff is built using a modern web development stack, leveraging server-side rendering and generative AI for an enhanced experience.
+Naval Standoff is built using a modern web development stack, leveraging server-side rendering, client-side interactivity, and generative AI for an enhanced experience.

 ### Tech Stack